 Below is a look at the 2018 F&M Athletic Hall of Fame Inductees:

-Charlie Havens '58 - Football
+Charley Havens '58 - Football

 Havens was a starting offensive and defensive lineman from 1955-57 on the F&M varsity team.
 He earned the team's Apple Outstanding Player Award following his sophomore year and garnered multiple weekly awards throughout his career.
 He was a two-time team captain and considered by many as the best lineman of his era.
 A regular on the Dean's List and President of Phi Kappa Psi his senior year, he went on to receive his law degree following graduation.